Mystic Pizza

-Mystic Pizza is a 1988 American romantic comedy-drama film directed by Donald Petrie in his feature directorial debut, and starring Annabeth Gish, Julia Roberts and Lili Taylor.
-It follows the coming-of-age of three young Portuguese-American friends who work at a pizza parlor in a seaside Connecticut town.
-The film received positive reviews, with Roger Ebert declaring at the time, "I have a feeling that Mystic Pizza may someday become known for the movie stars it showcased back before they became stars."
-It marked Matt Damon's film debut.
+Mystic Pizza is a 1988 American romantic comedy-drama film directed by Donald Petrie in his feature directorial debut, set in the coastal town of Mystic, Connecticut, and starring Annabeth Gish, Julia Roberts, and Lili Taylor.
+The film follows the coming-of-age of three young Portuguese-American waitresses at the titular pizza parlor.
+It received positive reviews, with Roger Ebert writing, "I have a feeling that Mystic Pizza may someday become known for the movie stars it showcased back before they became stars.
+All of the young actors in this movie have genuine gifts."
+It also marked Matt Damon's film debut.